marcellelek/Sudoku/README.md

   - android-support-v7-appcompat
   - android-support-v7-gridlayout

-If you like my work you can send any donation to my paypal account: marcellkristof.elek@gmail.com
+If you like my work buy me a beer at paypal account: marcellkristof.elek@gmail.com